devops329/devops/instruction/deliverable4UiTesting/deliverable4UiTesting.md

 ![TraceViewer](traceViewer.gif)

 This shows us that we made four requests.
-After we simplify them down we have the following.
+After we simplify them, we have the following.

 | method | endpoint        | request body                                                                                                                                       | response body                                                                                                                                                                                                                                                                                                                                                                                             |
 | ------ | --------------- | -------------------------------------------------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |